 Thus, any changes in this regard will indeed be revolutionary and will bring many changes to the ecosystem as a whole.

-##Cookies and LGPD in the privacy policy.
 It is important that your privacy policy includes a detailed and specific explanation of how your website uses cookies.

 As described earlier, many companies make distinctions between the cookie policy and the privacy policy.
 This is not mandatory, but it may be necessary based on the business model.
 So, don't cling to templates, but strengthen transparency and accessibility for the information listed there.

-##Cookie Pixel and Tag, what's the difference?
 It is important to avoid confusion at this point, as many people end up mixing up these concepts.
 I'll provide a simple explanation below, which will help us understand the order of things and facilitate overall comprehension.

 Remember: Tags and Pixels trigger Cookies.